SilasMarvin/wasmind/book/src/developer-guide/webassembly-components.md

 ## What Are WebAssembly Components?

-[WebAssembly Components](https://component-model.bytecodealliance.org/introduction.html) are a new standard for building composable, portable modules that can run anywhere.
+<a href="https://component-model.bytecodealliance.org/introduction.html" target="_blank">WebAssembly Components</a> are a new standard for building composable, portable modules that can run anywhere.
 Think of them as:

 - **Sandboxed by default** - Can only access capabilities explicitly granted by the host
 - **Language agnostic** - Can be built in Rust, JavaScript, Python, or any WASM-capable language